-The research funding grant application process starts with a preliminary application, and if you are successful at this stage, you will be invited to submit a full application.
+The annual research funding grant application process starts with a preliminary application made in October each year, and if you are successful at this stage, you will be invited to submit a full application.
 Due to the numbers of research funding applications normally received (between 40 and 50), we will not be able to give specific feedback to unsuccessful applications at the preliminary stage.

-Full proposals will be sent for external peer review by up to three experts, who may be anywhere in the world, and who have specific understanding in that area.
-They will then be ranked by the Horse Trust’s Science & Ethics Committee, and the final research funding award made after consideration by the entire Board of Trustees of The Horse Trust.
-We anticipate that applicants will be informed of the outcome by mid July 2021.
+Full proposals will be sent for external peer review by up to three experts, who may be anywhere in the world, and who have specific expertise in that area.
+They will then be scrutinised by the Horse Trust’s Science & Ethics Committee, and the final research funding award made after consideration by the entire Board of Trustees of The Horse Trust.
+Applicants are usually informed of the outcome by mid July each year.
 Projects should commence within 6 months of award.
 We will give feedback to all short-listed applicants.

 Grant applications are accepted from the following institutions:

 - University of Bristol